 A less costly alternative to screening is an Immunochemical Fecal Occult Blood Test (iFOBT).

 iFOBT is an at-home test which checks for blood in the stool.
 While iFOBT only detects cancer and cannot check for pre-cancerous polyps, it is a less costly alternative to colonoscopy.
 If you are interested, please contact your health care provider to order a test.
 You can contact the hospital price line at (608) 263-1507 to get an estimated cost of the iFOBT test.

-Uninsured patients are encouraged to contact UW Community Care directly by calling (608) 265-0145.
+Uninsured patients are encouraged to contact the UW Health Financial Assistance Program directly by calling (608) 265-0145.